varsha-rani-tw/credit-service/KAFKA_SETUP.md

 ### Message Published to Kafka

-The following JSON message is published to `loan_applications_submitted` topic:
+The following JSON message is published to `credit_reports_generated` topic:

 ```json
 {